TobasFlightControl/tobas_wiki/docs/ros_api.md

 #### odom (tobas_msgs/Odometry)

-The position, velocity, and acceleration estimated by the state estimator, relative to the startup location.
+Position, velocity, and acceleration estimates from the state estimator, relative to the startup location.

 ```txt
 std_msgs/Header header